Dongchel Shin

 Quantum phenomena do not occur in a Hilbert space.
 They occur in a laboratory― Asher Peres.

-, aiming to explore quantum sensing and metrology, macroscopic quantum phenomena, and the interface between quantum mechanics and gravity.
+I am a fourth-year PhD candidate at MIT, advised by Prof. Vivishek Sudhir.
+My research focuses on quantum optics, quantum optomechanics, and precision measurements, aiming to explore quantum sensing and metrology, macroscopic quantum phenomena, and the interface between quantum mechanics and gravity.
 Bridging experiment and theory, my work involves the design and implementation of optical, mechanical, and electronic systems, as well as theoretical studies in quantum physics, stochastic processes, and estimation theory.

 news

-Aug 23, 2025 | Interned at NTT Research PHI Lab [link]. |
+| Aug 23, 2025 | (Internship) Joined NTT Research PHI Lab as a research intern [link]. |

-Apr 1, 2025 | Work on laser cooling of a torsional oscillator has been published in Optica [link] [MIT News]. |
+| Apr 1, 2025 | (Paper) Laser cooling of a torsional oscillator appeared in Optica [link].
+Check out MIT News. |

-Mar 20, 2025 | Attended the 2025 APS March meeting. |
+| Mar 20, 2025 | (Conference) Attended the 2025 APS March meeting. |

-Jul 3, 2024 | Awarded the 2024 MathWorks Engineering Fellowship. |
+| Jul 3, 2024 | (Award) Awarded the 2024 MathWorks Engineering Fellowship. |

 selected publications